andrewginns/agents-mcp-usage/README.md

 ## Basic MCP: Single Server Usage

-The `basic_mcp` module demonstrates how to integrate a single MCP server with different agent frameworks.
+The `basic_mcp` directory demonstrates how to integrate a single MCP server with different agent frameworks.
 Each example follows a similar pattern:

 1. **Environment Setup**: Loading environment variables and configuring logging
 2. **Server Connection**: Establishing a connection to the local MCP server